About Us Winners Cattle/Semen Sales Australian Shepherds Jr Program Home

 Time & Labor Efficient

-Miniature Herefords are easier to handle than the larger breeds.
-With the manageability of these cattle, the maintenance cost on equipment, fences etc. may be less expensive.
 As with any breed of cattle you will need to have working facilities available for vaccinations, dehorning, and various other circumstances when you will need to confine your Miniature Hereford, although smaller these animals are still cattle.

 Care/Feeding

 The feeding requirements are the same as standard cattle, attention towards your minerals/supplements, as well as your vaccination program should ensure that you have healthy animals.
 Miniature Herefords have a high rate of feed conversion.
-They can maintain excellent body condition on low quality roughage, although this is not recommended if you are planning on showing your animals.
+They can maintain excellent body condition on lower quality of roughage, although this is not recommended if you are planning on showing your animals.
 You will have lighter feed requirements as you are feeding a smaller animal.

 Heifers are able to be bred at 15 months old, in order to have the heifer calve at the age of 2yrs, although, it is recommended breeding the heifers at about 18 months of age to allow for more maturity.
 Breeding heifers earlier than 15 months of age is not advisable.
 Bulls can begin to breed as early as a year, but use them sparingly as they too are still maturing and injuries may result.